7 Components You Must Implement In Your Workout Routine!

 So let’s get into it!

-Warming up is the most crucial part of exercise!
+Warming up is the most crucial part of exercising!

 If you are jumping right into lifting weights or high-intensity intervals you are at high risk of straining your body and injuring yourself.
-When I used to be a part of a track and field club, my coach told me that the best way to warm up is to just move your body.
-Avoid static stretching and slowly perform some squats, butt-kicks, high knees, side lunges.
-This literally "warms up" your body from your previous static state and increases blood flow to your muscles, therefore, decrease the chances of strain during activity.
+Avoid static stretching and slowly perform some squats, butt-kicks, high knees, and side lunges.
+This literally “warms up” your body from your previous static state and increases blood flow to your muscles, therefore, decreasing the chances of strain during activity.

 Cooling down occurs after your workout and helps in your recovery.
 This can include walking and/or stretching.
-A cool-down session is great to get your heartbeat back to normal, restore your breathing, and stretch your muscles.
-I would recommend stretching or walking (if possible) for 15 minutes.
+A cool-down session is the best way to get your heartbeat back to a normal pace and regulate your breathing after an intense sweat session We would recommend stretching or walking (if possible) for 15 minutes.

-Stretching can be down in conjunction with the cool down and warm up.
-I prefer to stretch after I have warmed up and before I cool down.
-Stretching can improve your posture, range of motion, blood circulation, and your recovery.
-This does not have to be a full yoga routine but a simple 5-10 minute "flow" to actively stretch the muscles you have worked the most that day.
+Stretching can be done in conjunction with the cool down and warm up.
+It is best done after your warm-up and cool down when your muscles are warm and flexible.
+Stretching can improve your posture, range of motion, blood circulation, and recovery.
+This does not have to be a full yoga routine but a simple 5-10 minute “flow” to actively stretch the muscles you have worked the most that day.

 4. Flexibility training